librasteve/Air/docs/Air/Base.md

 ### role Head does Tag[Regular] {...}

-Singleton pattern (ie. same Head for all pages)
+Singleton pattern (Air issues the same Head for all pages)

 ### has Tags::Title $.title